redrifle/volafile-history/README.md

 A community project for cataloging the history of Volafile.io

-Just clone it and send me pull requests.
+Just branch it and send me pull requests.